-- Continue to manage the fishery as outlined in the D&S IFCA's Policy Statement and Potting Permit Conditions for the Live Wrasse Fishery (1st August 2018), except in the case of rock cook (ii, below) - (ii) In the case of rock cook, all catch should be returned to the sea.
-Retention of rock cook on board for landing, transportation and/or sale should be prevented via an update to D&S IFCA's Potting Permit Byelaw Permit Conditions, and this change communicated to fishers and salmon farm agents to encourage compliance. - (iii) Introduce a voluntary Code of Conduct for the live wrasse fishery, detailing D&S IFCA's preferred methods for returning non-landable wrasse to the sea (including rock cook).
-As outlined above, there are some concerns that returning live wrasse to the sea before their swim bladders have recovered (from the pressure change caused by removal from depth) may limit their survivability.
-A short period of retention in sea water on board the vessel prior to returning to the sea may alleviate this. - (iv) Continue with at least the current level of on-board observer effort for this fishery, and - (v) Make it a formal requirement for fishers to complete and return detailed and accurate landings forms, as detailed under Paragraph 17 of the Potting Permit Byelaw, and in so doing ensure better enforcement of these requirements.
+- (i) Continue to manage the fishery as outlined in the D&S IFCA's Policy Statement and Potting Permit Conditions for the Live Wrasse Fishery (1st August 2018), except in the case of rock cook (ii, below) - (ii) In the case of rock cook, all catch taken from within the D&S IFCA's District must be returned to the sea immediately.
+No rock cook can be retained on board while fishing in the D&S IFCA's District. - (iii) Continue with at least the current level of on-board observer effort for this fishery, and - (iv) To use Paragraph 17 of the Potting Permit Byelaw to formally require relevant fisheries information from fishers.